What makes a PPC campaign successful?

 a.
 Ad copy – You’ll either DIY, pay someone in-house or hire a 3rd party.
 If you’re creating display ads, you’ll also need a designer using one of the options mentioned.

 b.
 Landing page – The most effective PPC campaigns have landing pages or webpages that seamlessly align with the ads.
 They provide high relevancy with your PPC ads.
 Someone needs to write and design them to ensure your CTAs will generate more clicks.
 And keep in mind that whether you have short or long landing pages, both have their own advantages and disadvantages.
 So here are some points to help you decide.

 - Short copies produce higher number of leads, but are typically less qualified.
 It is more used for low commitment actions and for giving out free downloads.

 - Long copies produce less leads, but typically better qualified.
 It is more used for big actions and for offering product or service.

 c.
 Cost for clicks – You can set a limit in your campaigns, making this the easiest budget item to calculate.

 d.
 Other labor – You may be paying someone to research, manage and/or monitor your campaigns.
 Someone’s got to do it.
 PPC advertising isn’t a “set it and forget it” type of marketing.
 It requires continuous monitoring and optimization.

 e.
-UX Optimization — You can’t run an effective PPC campaign if you don’t have a flawless user experience on your website.
+UX Optimization – You can’t run an effective PPC campaign if you don’t have a flawless user experience on your website.
+For instance, even if your ad campaign is good but when users land on your website and they can’t even click your phone number, that click will be wasted.
 If you’ve already invested in a responsive website and SEO to create the optimal user experience, skip this.

 f.
 Tools – Many tools are free.
 You’ll also find some paid tools that make planning, running and analyzing your campaigns easier.